Frequently Asked Questions

 Can I get access to your archive of quotes that you use on the website?

 I'm sorry, but no — copyright laws, you know.
 I was granted permission to include them here, with the request not to give access to the archive.
-The only way to see the quotes is by visiting the site.
-Of course, nowadays you can find all sorts of archives elsewhere.
+The only way to see them is by visiting the site; I've set up the "Quote of the Day" on the homepage to refresh every day at midnight GMT.
+Of course, nowadays you can find all sorts of other archives elsewhere.

 What does the "C. S." stand for?